 *To meet LightStream's standard for good credit, you must have several years of credit history with a variety of account types, including credit cards, installment debt (vehicle loans), and mortgages.
 LightStream also prefers to see few, if any, delinquencies and a history of savings, evidenced by things like deposit accounts and manageable revolving credit card debt.
 You'll also want to provide proof of stable and sufficient income to repay current debt obligations as well as any new loan with LightStream.

-According to credit reporting bureau TransUnion, buyers who refinance their auto loans lower their interest rate by an average of 2.4 percent.
-Credit unions lead the way when it comes to refinancing programs, TransUnion reports.
+According to the TransUnion credit bureau, borrowers who refinance their auto loan reduce their interest rate by an average of 2.4%.
+Credit unions are the market leaders in loan refinancing, TransUnion reports.